chadwhitacre/openpath/_posts/2024-06-20-the-historical-case-for-fair-source.md

 Mozilla](https://www-archive.mozilla.org/mpl/relicensing-faq) under proper,
 OSI-approved licenses.

-All that to say, **Open Source was born precisely as a tenuous alliance of community and commercial interests.** The first Open Source project, Mozilla, looks more like a single-vendor commercial Open Source project than one might expect.
+**Open Source was born precisely as a tenuous alliance of community and commercial interests.** The first Open Source project, Mozilla, looks more like a single-vendor commercial Open Source project than one might expect.
 If single-vendor is to be written out of the OSD, however, then perhaps the alliance has run its course.

 {% include img.html src="underlying-points-of-view.webp" caption='Software
 sharing has always served various ends.
 (PDF)'